OpenLinkSoftware/FacetReactClientDeploy/README.md

 A minimal Express web server for serving [FacetReactClient](https://github.com/cblakeley/FacetReactClient).

 ## Raison d'être

+The webpack development server typically expects the application to be served from a root path '/'.
+If the application is deployed from a static file server, for instance a Virtuoso WebDAV folder http://virtuoso-host/DAV/..., the root path is nolonger '/'.
+Consequently serving FacetReactClient from a static file server will usually fail.

 FacetReactClient uses client-side routing in the form of React Router.
-Serving FacetReactClient from a static file server will usually fail.
-For example, if you used React Router with a route for /facet/, the webpack development server will respond to localhost:8000/facet/ properly, but an Express server serving a production build will not.
+If the entry page is '/facet/index.html', requests for pages on a subpath, say '/facet/admin/' need to result in the client being served '/facet/index.html', as this page renders the notional subpath pages.
+The subpath pages don't exist.
+The routes in this minimal Express web server perform this rerouting to '/facet/index.html'

 ## Current Test Server